 Hundreds of subtle variations of greys, beige, taupe, whites and even metallic hues provided neutral but expressive colours to continue with the minimalist movement.

 Stainless steel appliances were big during this era and the year 2000 saw the release of the very first Pantone Colour Of The Year.

 A decade where technology is king, we have become multicultural and interconnected and have access to trends and inspiration instantly.
 Keeping things neutral but adding individuality with key items of furniture or artwork.

 Earthy hues mixed with greens and blues being on trend, with interiors featuring rustic wood finishes, stone surfaces, polished copper and brass accents with off whites and subtle tones.

 And, of course, who could forget ‘Millennial Pink’?!
 The most iconic colour of the decade.

 And there you have it…

-There isn’t much you can do to avoid colour trends and just like anything in history, don’t be surprised if many of these palettes make a comeback in future years.
+There isn’t much you can do to avoid colour trends!
+And like anything in history, don’t be surprised if many of these palettes make a comeback in future years.

-Just remember that colour is a personal choice, and while trends are great to follow there isn’t much point having a tangerine coloured feature wall if it doesn’t have a positive effect on you or your lifestyle.
+Just remember that colour is a personal choice.
+While trends are great to follow there isn’t much point having a tangerine coloured feature wall if it doesn’t have a positive effect on you or your lifestyle.